VishalDeoPrasad/Data-Science-and-Statistic/README.md

 - **Description:** A statistical test used to determine if there are changes in proportions between two related categorical variables measured at two different time points.
 - **Use:** Commonly used in before-and-after studies or in studies with paired categorical data.

+#### Chi-Square Test:
+* The Chi-Square test is a statistical test used to determine if there is a significant association between two categorical variables.
+In the context of feature selection, the Chi-Square test can be used to assess the independence between each feature and the target variable.
+Features that are highly dependent on the target variable are considered more important and can be selected for further analysis.
+This test is particularly useful when dealing with categorical data or when the relationship between features and the target variable is not linear.

 ### Tests for Numerical Data

 #### Pearson Test